The Wallets – A lifetime groove

 We added our friend and former classmate, Duncan Hannah, on drums and named ourselves The Hurricane Boys.
 After a few months we hooked up with Erik Anderson on drums for a brief stint.
 Erik opened up the universe when he’d hit those cymbals!
 We played huge house parties, one of which was broken up by police helicopters.

-In January and February 1973, Steve Brooks and I got college credits for playing/jamming along with Steve Kramer in a house in South Minneapolis (January), and then in beautiful Reid Chapel on campus at Lake Forest College (February).
+In January and February 1973, Steve Brooks and I got college credits for playing/jamming along with Steve Kramer in a house in South Minneapolis (January), and then in beautiful Reid Chapel on campus at Lake Forest College, Ill.
+(February).
 We compared our improvisations to Indian ragas.
 It all culminated in an 8 hour all-night performance, “Tones in Time”, at Bennington College, Vermont, with Bill Dixon, an avant garde jazz trumpeter, as our advisor.
 Rod Gordon (he sat next to me in 2nd grade at Kenwood Elementary School and later became a keyboardist for The Wallets) gave us a ride from Lake Forest, Illinois, to the East Coast for our Bennington College showcase in his ’63 Studebaker.
 We stopped along the way in NYC to visit Duncan Hannah, who was going to school there.